 A Depository Participant (DP) is an agent of the NSDL/CDSL with whom an investor opens a Demat account.
 A Depository Participant could be a bank, a financial institution, a stockbroker, etc., appointed by NSDL/CDSL.
 They are like the link between an investor and the Depository.

 There are many depository participants in India.
 Some of them are banks, while others are non-banking financial companies.
 The list of depository participants in India is quite long.
-But a few which we all know are Zerodha, Upstox, Sharekhan, Groww, etc.
+But we all know Zerodha, Upstox, Sharekhan, Groww, Angel, 5paisa etc.

 There is no relation between them.
 They are two entirely different things.